Category: House & Home

 This New Old House — Part 17: Exterior, Siding, Roofing & Trim

-In which we make some good choices, watch other people undo them, and develop strong opinions about PVC By the time we got to the exterior, the siding decision came down to two options in the Connor package: cedar or HardiePlank.
-Jennifer would have preferred the cedar — she always gravitates toward natural wood —…
+Siding By the time we got to the exterior, the siding decision came down to two options in the Connor package: cedar or HardiePlank.
+Jennifer would have preferred the cedar — she always gravitates toward natural wood — but once we actually looked at what HardiePlank offered, it wasn’t a real contest.
+HardiePlank is fiber…

 -